 Visual cues, such as stepping over and tapping a partner’s foot, can relieve freezing of gait (Jiang and Norman, 2006) and enable the visual-cerebellar motor circuit that influences the spatial aspects of gait (Morris et al., 1994).
 Tactile cues are presented in “contact improvisation” where the point of contact facilitates interaction through a shared site of stabilization or movement (Marchant, Sylvester and Earhart, 2010).
 Contact improvisation techniques include “rolling and pulling” and also utilizing the negative space around the partner which may provide cognitive cues for creating movement (Marchant, Sylvester and Earhart, 2010).
 In the stroke population, a small sample size (n=22) study (Waller and Whitall, 2005) looking at bilateral arm training with rhythmic auditory cues (BATRAC), saw benefits in upper-extremity function and strength for people with left hemisphere lesions.
 Interestingly, and in opposition to these findings, a study by (Richards et al., 2007) found no effects, explained by the participants having a higher motor function, and being less sensitive to the treatment: this explanation is also supported by another study (Lum et al.,2006), highlighting the importance of considering the individual’s severity level of condition when providing treatment.
 Controversially, cueing exerts negative effects on people with Huntington’s (PWH).
 One study found using musical and metronome cueing to be distracting for PWH while walking (Schaefer, 2014), contraindicating results for PWP where cueing assisted and improved PWP’s gait.
 This can be explained by a higher prevalence of attentional deficit and difficulties with sensori-motor synchronization in PWH as compared to PWP (Aldaaz et al.,2019 This result implies some executive function and cognitive capacity is necessary for auditory cues to support gait (Schaefer, 2014), highlighting the importance to consider an individual’s cognitive level when using cues.

 In the included studies a wide range of partners were recruited as shown in the Patterning chart (Appendix 5).
 However, only one interview study (Beerenbrock et al., 2020) explored the impact of different partners on PWP.
 They suggest that when choosing volunteers, the experience should be considered, they should enjoy dancing, be sensible, and have good social skills, which is corroborated by a recommendations paper by Hackney and Earhart (2010).
-Beerenbrock et al (2020) suggest the PWP’s experience of the dance class may be influenced by their relationship and compatibility with their partner: partners who were able to develop a good rapport gained greater enjoyment and a sense of achievement.
+Beerenbrock et al. (2020) suggest the PWP’s experience of the dance class may be influenced by their relationship and compatibility with their partner: partners who were able to develop a good rapport gained greater enjoyment and a sense of achievement.
 Dancing with a spouse provides morale and emotional support to PWP, improving adherence and positive reinforcement.
 Participants who partnered with friends or relatives reported feeling motivated and more enjoyment as it was someone they knew.
 Participants who partnered with volunteers had ambiguous feelings, for example, if the PWP and the volunteer partner had a clash of personality or opinions, experience was less positive.
 One of the volunteers stated the dilemma of wanting to help without being seen to take over, which highlights the importance of the volunteer to encourage PWP to take the lead after safety considerations.

 EVIDENCE GAP AND RECOMMENDATIONS FOR FUTURE STUDIES